oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The Client or Gateway will start a retransmission retry timer, T~retry~, when one of the following Packets is sent.

-[A Client MUST retransmit AUTH, REGISTER, PUBLISH Qos1, PUBLISH Qos2, PUBREL, SUBSCRIBE, UNSUBSCRIBE]{.mark} [Packets, including a PROTECTION encapsulation if there is one, after T~retry~ has passed or delete the Virtual Connection.]{.mark}
+[A Client MUST retransmit AUTH, REGISTER, PUBLISH Qos1, PUBLISH Qos2, PUBREL, SUBSCRIBE, UNSUBSCRIBE]{.mark} [Packets, including a PROTECTION encapsulation if there is one, after T~retry~ has passed or the Virtual Connection deleted.]{.mark}

-[A Gateway MUST retransmit PUBLISH Qos1, PUBLISH Qos2, PUBREL]{.mark} [Packets, including a PROTECTION encapsulation if there is one, after T~retry~ has passed or delete the Virtual Connection.]{.mark}
+[A Gateway MUST retransmit PUBLISH Qos1, PUBLISH Qos2, PUBREL]{.mark} [Packets, including a PROTECTION encapsulation if there is one, after T~retry~ has passed or the Virtual Connection deleted.]{.mark}

 [The timer is canceled if the corresponding acknowledgement packet is received.
 The Client or Gateway MUST retransmit the Packet after T~retry~ has passed or delete the Virtual Connection.]{.mark}